-The Unit continuously strives to be efficient in spending its operational funds.
-Emphasis is given to spending funds wisely, investing in opportunities with the best economic return, and continuing to look for ways to become more efficient in business operations.
-Employing effective cost management strategies will aid in achieving the Unit's goal of performing in the lowest cost per net barrel quartile for comparable operations.
+The Unit continuously strives for operational cost efficiency.
+Emphasis is given to spending funds wisely, investing in opportunities with the best economic return, and continuing to look for ways to improve efficiency in business operations.
+Employing effective cost management strategies aids in achieving the Unit's goal of performing in the lowest cost per net barrel quartile for comparable operations.
 Cost management gains will continue to be aggressively pursued during the term of this Plan.
 Some of the areas where the Unit plans to place substantial focus include the following:

 Operations: The Facility Operations group is accountable for electricity usage, operation of oil, gas and water treating facilities, chemical usage and acquisition of make-up water.
-Amine Plant operations, used to reduce produced-gas CO2 levels, will be optimized in conjunction with Power Plant operations.
+Amine Plant operations, used to reduce produced-gas CO2 levels, are optimized in conjunction with Power Plant operations.
 Process optimization, best operating practices, and operating cost reductions will be focus areas.
 Improvements in electrical efficiency, optimization of make-up water sources, maintaining water quality, enhanced well surveillance, and improved coordination between operations, wellwork, and facility maintenance are expected outcomes over the Program Plan period.

 Maintenance Wellwork and Drilling Operations: In order to reduce overall Unit development costs, several challenges will be addressed during the Program Plan period.
-These include rig resource allocation, rig equipment, wellbore maintenance, high demand for quality labor and equipment, increased labor rates, improving safety performance, reducing well failures, and injector profile optimization projects.
+These include rig resource allocation, rig equipment availability, wellbore maintenance, quality labor and equipment demand, labor rate increases, safety performance improvements, well failure reductions, and injector profile optimization projects.
 Several teams have been formed to focus on these areas of the business.

 Drilling/Wellwork Equipment: Future drilling activity can be accomplished on Pier J, and Islands Chaffee and Freeman with the use of Unit Rig T-9.
 Activity on Grissom can be accomplished with Unit Rig T-5.
 Activity on Island White can be accomplished with Unit Rig T-3.
 Additional drilling methods or equipment will be considered for lowering drilling costs on all locations.
-These additional equipment could include contract drilling rigs, workover rigs and coiled tubing units and the use of top drive components.
+This additional equipment could include contract drilling rigs, workover rigs, coiled tubing units, and the use of top drive components.